$250.00 per credit-hour

 - The student must pay at least 30% of the total bill for each term upon registration, including all tuition and fees.

-- A payment schedule must be submitted to and approved by Student Finance before the Add/Drop date for the term.
+- A payment plan must be established with the Finance office prior to the Add/Drop date for the term.

-- If the student fails to meet the plan’s payment date and/or falls behind in payment, the full balance becomes due immediately.
+- If the student fails to meet the terms of the plan and/or falls behind in payment, the full balance becomes due immediately.

-- Where a payment plan agreement is in place, the student account is locked for future registration activity until the balance is satisfied.
+- Where a payment plan agreement is in place, the student is unable to register for new classes until the balance is satisfied.

-- All grades and transcripts are withheld pending payment in full.
+- All grades and transcripts are withheld until payment is made in full.

 Tuition Refund Policy